Is My Website Traffic Real or Bots? (2026 Data)

 Why doesn't GA4 have a native AI bot channel in 2026?

-Google has not said, specifically.
-The public record: Google classifies AI Overviews and AI Mode traffic as Organic Search, consistent with both being served through google.com.
-An AI-assistants regex example was added to the Custom Channel Groups documentation in July 2025, but it's user-configured, not a default channel.
-Building AI into defaults would require either a Google decision about which platforms count or a match rule on something beyond referrer domain.
+Google hasn't said.
+Here's what's on the record.
+Google files AI Overviews and AI Mode traffic under Organic Search, which fits, since both are served through google.com.
+An AI-assistants regex example landed in the Custom Channel Groups documentation in July 2025, but you have to set it up yourself.
+It isn't a default channel.
+Making AI a default would mean Google either picks which platforms count or matches on something beyond the referrer domain, and it has done neither.

 Can I see which bots GA4 excluded?

-No. Google's documentation states: "you cannot see how much known bot traffic was excluded."
+No. Google's documentation says it flat out: "you cannot see how much known bot traffic was excluded."
 The data is dropped before processing.
-There's no bot report, no BigQuery export, and no audit of what was filtered.
-You get the post-filter number and nothing else.
+No bot report, no BigQuery export, no audit of what got filtered.
+You get the number after the filter ran, and nothing about what it took out.

 What percentage of my website traffic is normal to have as bots?

-Depending on site type and how much you're being scraped, anywhere from 2% to 50%+.
-Our internal data shows a median of 20% across sites with more than 100 human events per month.
-Industry network-level benchmarks from Imperva and Akamai land in the 37% to 51% range.
-If you're under 10%, you're on the clean end.
-If you're over 40%, something is actively scraping you.
+Depending on your site type and how hard you're being scraped, anywhere from 2% to 50% and up.
+Our own data shows a median of 20% across sites with more than 100 human events a month.
+The network-level benchmarks from Imperva and Akamai sit in the 37% to 51% range.
+Under 10% and you're on the clean end.
+Over 40% and something is actively scraping you.

 How do I stop bots without blocking Google's crawlers?

-Google publishes a verified list of its own crawlers along with IP ranges for verification via reverse DNS.
-Any bot filtering strategy should whitelist Googlebot, AdsBot-Google, and Googlebot-Image.
-Same for Bingbot (Microsoft publishes IP ranges).
-The trick is to block bad bots without hitting good bots, which is why IP reputation plus UA matching beats either signal alone.
+Google publishes a verified list of its own crawlers with IP ranges you can check by reverse DNS.
+Any filtering you set up should let Googlebot, AdsBot-Google, and Googlebot-Image through.
+Same for Bingbot, since Microsoft publishes its IP ranges too.
+The whole game is blocking the bad bots without clipping the good ones, and that's why IP reputation paired with UA matching beats either signal on its own.

 Does a CAPTCHA stop bot traffic in GA4?